ASDC25: The next 25 years

 9-10th September 2025

+ASDC25 celebrated 25 years of national impact with many of the 'millennium science centres' celebrating 25th anniversaries in 2025.
 Delegates joined powerful conversations that ask the big questions: What must we change?
 What should we protect?
 What do future audiences need from us?
 With many opportunities to meet peers, pioneers and change-makers from around the UK.
-ASDC25 brought together a national network ready to share ideas and scale impact.
+ASDC25 brought together a national network ready to share ideas and scale impact for the sector right now, over the next 5 years and longer term over 25 years.

-Live from the Science and Media Museum, Bradford - a city of stories and innovation.
 Everyone enjoyed exploring the UK’s only museum dedicated to exploring the intersection of science, media and culture with brand new immersive installations.
 Delegates were encouraged to stay and explore the city and the amazing programme of events as part of the City of Culture 2025.

-Day One (Tuesday 9th September) set the tone with the ASDC AGM, an uplifting keynote speech from Shanaz Gulzar, Creative Director of City of Culture 2025 offering “A Different Lens,” and 16 collaborative discussion tables led by Bridget Holligan.
-The evening shifted into celebration with a drinks reception in the Wonderlab, a unique “audio time capsule” inviting delegates to share their vision for the future and a delicious vegetarian dinner topped off with a game of science centre bingo!
+Day One (Tuesday 9th September) started in Fountains Church with the ASDC AGM, followed by an uplifting keynote speech from Shanaz Gulzar, Creative Director of City of Culture 2025 offering A Different Lens which celebrated science and culture with bold and vibrant stories from an amazing year in Bradford.
+Next it was time for an ASDC conference favourite with 16 collaborative discussion tables on a wide range of topics from Using AI as a business tool and its environmental impacts to Open Air, Open Minds - Designing Impactful Outdoor Learning at your Science Centre chaired by ASDC trustee Bridget Holligan.
+The evening shifted into celebration with a drinks reception in the Wonderlab inside the National Science and Media Museum, a unique “audio time capsule” inviting delegates to share their vision for the future and a delicious vegetarian dinner topped off with a game of science centre bingo!

 The lightning talks brought a burst of inspiration: Christopher Whitby, National Science and Media Museum, explored how Bradford can sustain its City of Culture momentum, Nikhil Mistry, Enterprise Fellow, championed giving young people a voice through research, Bethan Ross, Centre for Life, reflected on 25 years of learning from interactive exhibits, and Dr Saud A. Alfaadhel, ilmi science centre, shared mission to ignite curiosity and informal learning for future generations.